 Online Higher Education Administration Master of Arts

 Students who want to work with college populations can open the door to a successful career at West Virginia University.
 The school’s affordable online master’s degree in higher education is an entirely virtual program, available in both full-time and part-time formats.
 Students can enroll from nearly any location and take anywhere from two to eight years to earn their degree.
 Full-time, experienced faculty utilize advanced learning technology to communicate pertinent skills in college student development, program evaluation, research, administration, instructional design, and educational psychology.
-In 2013, the College Board ranked WVU as having the 6th most affordable in-state tuition, and the 11th most affordable tuition for out-of-state students.
+The College Board ranked WVU as having the 6th most affordable in-state tuition, and the 11th most affordable tuition for out-of-state students.

 Tuition: $6,456/yr (In-state) $19,632/yr (Out-of-state)